PROJ-D-2024/TutorX1_28374/README.md

 ---

+# NOTE: The file 'credentials.json' is required for authenticating with Google Sheets API.
+# This is a placeholder file for demonstration purposes in the scope of this assignment.

+---

 ### Why This Project is Useful

 This project is not just an example but also a demonstration of best practices in data engineering.
 It can be a valuable reference for: